 Here, B5 refers to the first Start Time which is 11:00 AM.

-Here, we have the following dataset with column headers as Days and Completed Hours.
+Consider the following dataset with column headers as Days and Completed Hours.
 We have included the seven days of a week and want to calculate the total Completed Hours of an employee in a week in the C12 cell.
-In this case, we need to use the SUM function.

 =SUM(C5:C11)